nazmul-karim170/UNICON/README.md

 	python Train_webvision.py

-# Dataset
+### Dataset
-For datasets other than CIFAR10 and CIFAR100, you need to download them from their corresponsing website.
+For datasets other than CIFAR10 and CIFAR100, you need to download them from their corresponding website.

-# Reference
+### Reference
-If you have any questions, do not hesitate to contact at nazmul.karim18@knights.ucf.edu
+If you have any questions, do not hesitate to contact nazmul.karim170@gmail.com

-Also, if you find our work useful please cite:
+Also, if you find our work useful please consider citing our work:

 	@InProceedings{Karim_2022_CVPR,
 	    author    = {Karim, Nazmul and Rizve, Mamshad Nayeem and Rahnavard, Nazanin and Mian, Ajmal and Shah, Mubarak},